2023 California Knife Laws

 - other similar type knives that are not switchblades (which are illegal in California).7

-Many of these knives use a thumb stud that a person must exert thumb pressure on in order to open it.
+Many of these knives use a thumb stud that you must exert thumb pressure on in order to open it.

 Note that if a folding knife is extended and locked into position, then: